RJColeman/dvnosqli/README.md

   Completeed Neo4j data load ....
   ```

-Next browse to the web front end browse to [http://localhost:8084/](http://localhost:7474/browser/) and in the MongoDB section, reseet the MongoDB database.
+Next browse to the web front end at [http://localhost:8084/](http://localhost:8084/) and in the MongoDB section, [reset the MongoDB database](https://github.com/RJColeman/dvnosqli#mongo).

 # Notes on docker compoase

-Because [docker compose v1 (written in python) and docker compose v2 (written in go) use _ or - respectively](https://stackoverflow.com/questions/69464001/docker-compose-container-name-use-dash-instead-of-underscore) when naming networks, I've included the  `-- compatibility` flag in the docker compose up command because this project depends on the _ (underscore) in network names.
+Because [docker compose v1 (written in python) and docker compose v2 (written in go) use _ or - respectively](https://stackoverflow.com/questions/69464001/docker-compose-container-name-use-dash-instead-of-underscore) when naming networks, I've included the  `--compatibility` flag in the `docker compose up` command because this project depends on the _ (underscore) in network names.

 # Solutions